echothrust/pf-diverters/README.md

 $ make
 ```

 This will compile the binaries for the diverters.
-If you wish, you can manually copy the executables somewhere like `/usr/local/sbin`, but this is not a requirement.
+If you wish, you can also run `make install` to plcae the executables in `/usr/local/sbin` and the rc scripts in /etc/rc.d.

 <sub>Note: if git(1) is not installed on your system, you can always download the code as a zip file ([http link](https://github.com/echothrust/pf-diverters/archive/master.zip)).</sub>